 We meet Sundays at 5 pm, for stories, music, food, Communion, community, and whatever else you show up with.

-We gather in air conditioning and old school Rogers Park style at the Red Line Tap.
-Newly christened the Buffalo Bar at Heartland Café, the pub is on the southbound, west side of the L tracks between Greenleaf and Lunt.
-Parking is ridiculously tight so allow time to find it, bike, or take the Red Line to Morse.
+We gather in old school Rogers Park style at the Red Line Tap (7006 N Glenwood).
+The bar is on the southbound, west side of the L tracks between Greenleaf and Lunt.
+Parking is ridiculously tight so allow time to find it, so walk, bike, take the Red Line to Morse.
 Yes, you can buy a beer and, no, you don’t have to.
 (Soft drinks are on us, booze is on you.)
 Kids are welcome.
 You can also order from the Heartland menu.

 What to expect/know: You're welcome to come as you are.
 Fresh from the beach, and still wearing your bathing suit?
 A-ok!
 Is your kid prone to fussy outbursts?
 Us, too!
 In junior high and more interested in folding origami (or whatever) during worship?
 We've got a place for that!